-The Voodoo Orchestra — Bitches Brew: a new take on one of the greatest masterpieces of the twentieth century
+Previte’s Pocket Orchestra plays Miles Davis’ Immortal Classic, BITCHES BREW: a new take on one of the greatest masterpieces of the twentieth century

 “The Dark Prince…translated by an orchestra that knows how.” - The Village Voice

 Previte continues this band today as a workshop for teaching students and local musicians.
-Armed with the charts that he transcribed from the records, he travels to locations around the world, rehearses the musicians for two days and directs them in a concert performance.
-Previte has done this to critical acclaim in Sydney, Australia; Melbourne, Australia; the Cheltenham Jazz Festival/Birmingham Conservatoire, UK.
+Armed with the charts that he transcribed from the records, he travels to locations around the world, rehearses the musicians for two days and directs them in a concert performance, including Sydney and Melbourne, Australia; the Birmingham UK Conservatoire, and in cities like Buffalo, New York, and Greensboro NC.

 The musicians who experience this are transformed overnight; many remark that playing this music is cathartic and life-changing.
 Previte’s Bitches Brew Project is the perfect vehicle for teaching musicians patience, thoughtfulness, deep listening, and above of all, how to banish fear from their playing.